sjtuztq/Knowledge-Project/Geek/Environment/python.md

 source deactivate
 ```
 This looks neat because it keeps all venv in one place under miniconda directory.
 You can put the activation command into a script and **SOURCE** it (if you execute it, the environment prompt will not appear)

+However, virtualenv created in this way does not support pip package management(No tuna mirror!).
+It is a pain in the ass to install packages.
+Consult [Create virtual environments for python with conda #6](http://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)